openstack/glance/doc/source/user/glanceapi.rst

 Version 2 of the OpenStack Images API introduces a Task resource that is used to create and monitor long-running asynchronous image-related processes.
-See the :doc:`Tasks <tasks>` section of the Glance documentation for more information.
+See the :ref:`tasks` section of the Glance documentation for more information.

 The following Task calls are available: